 Has your smartphone become your primary camera?
-Do you have a gallery that’s packed to bursting with shots of your kids, your partner, holidays, and days out?
+Do you have a gallery that’s chock-full of shots of your kids, your partner, holidays, and outings?
 It’s a common trend.
-NPD research found that smartphones accounted for 27 percent of all photos captured in 2011.
-Considering the total was 17 percent in 2010, we can safely assume it’s a lot higher now.
-The question is – what do you do with all those precious snaps?
+A staggering 2.5 trillion photos will be shared or stored online this year according to Deloitte, and more than 90 percent of them will have been taken on a smartphone.
+The question is, what do you do with all those precious snaps?

-If you have an Android smartphone, there are various ways of easily sharing your photos with others.
-We’re going to run through some of the basic methods for newbies, and then discuss some great apps and services, for casual or power users, that allow you to back up and share your photos with selected family and friends.
+If you have an Android smartphone, there are various ways to easily share your photos with others.
+We’re going to run through some of the basic methods for newbies here, and then discuss some great apps and services — for both casual or power users — that allow you to back up and share your photos with select family and friends.

 Photo sharing basics